Tuk Tuk, Laos

 Ait Geurts, our Country Manager, grew up in the Netherlands and has been in Laos since 2007.
 He spent his first two years in Laos exploring every corner of the country by motorbike affording him some extraordinary experiences and life changing situations.
 Drawing on his extensive travels and especially his passion for Laos, he’s eager to help travelers experience what made him fall in love with the country.

-Jason Rolan, our American Sales Manager, considers Laos his home after living and working here for over a decade.
-Tourism is a wonderful opportunity for learning and personal growth, Jason believes, and it can all be done in a way that benefits the people living in the places our travelers visit.
+Katai Nengnakhone, our Sales Manager, has been working in tourism over a decade.
+Tourism is a wonderful opportunity for learning and personal growth, Katai believes, and it can all be done in a way that benefits the people living in the places our travelers visit.
+Read more about Katai at our Vientiane office.

 One of our favorite Lao guides, Mr. Somphong Sakdy, is the author of a book on the murals of Wat Xieng Thong temple and is now working on his second book about the murals of Wat Mai.
 Both temples are in Somphong’s hometown of Luang Prabang.
 In 2011, Somphong was nominated as one of only two guides from Laos to represent his country in the first ASEAN Tourist Guide Contest.
 He is the number one guide chosen by historians and museum enthusiasts interested in heritage trips through Laos.